 Big ambitions require big opportunities.

-Welcome to the largest honors program in Tennessee
+Welcome to the largest honors college in Tennessee

 Nowhere else in the state will top academic performers find a richer, more diverse experience than right here at the Helen Hardin Honors College at the UofM.
 Memphis is the epicenter of culture, commerce and creativity.
 It's a city that has moved the world in more ways than one, and you, too, will be driven to do more.